-Roles are used to restrict or allow end-users to access specific screens and operations of your application.
+Use Roles to restrict or allow end users to access specific screens and operations of your application.

-Roles are set at design time.
+Set Roles at design time.
 You can use them when designing the logic of your application and you can associate them with the following elements:

 System Roles and Custom Roles

 When you create a new module in Service Studio, OutSystems provides you with a default set of System Roles but you are allowed to define your own custom Roles.